kanitsharma/pokemonads/packages/adts/readme.md

 ### Either

 Either (or the disjunct union) is a type that can either hold a value of type A or a value of type B but never at the same time.
 Typically it is used to represent computations that can fail with an error.
 Think of it as a better way to handle exceptions.
 We think of an Either as having two sides, the success is held on the right and the failure on the left.
-This is a right biased either which means that map and flatMap (bind) will operate on the right side of the either.
+This is a right biased either which means that map and chain (flatMap) will operate on the right side of the either.

 ```javascript
 import { Either } from '@pokemonads/adts'